bchareyre/yade-mpi/doc/sphinx/installation.rst

 * `Metis <http://glaros.dtc.umn.edu/gkhome/metis/metis/overview/>`_ matrix preconditioning (fluid coupling, optional)

 Most of the list above is very likely already packaged for your distribution.
-In case you are confronted with some errors concerning not available packages (e.g. Package libmetis-dev is not available) it may be necessary to add yade external ppa from https://launchpad.net/~yade-users/+archive/external (see below) as well as http://www.yade-dem.org/packages (see the top of this page)::
+In case you are confronted with some errors concerning not available packages (e.g., package libmetis-dev is not available) it may be necessary to add yade external ppa from https://launchpad.net/~yade-users/+archive/external (see below) as well as http://www.yade-dem.org/packages (see the top of this page)::

 	sudo add-apt-repository ppa:yade-users/external
 	sudo apt-get update

-The following commands have to be executed in command line of corresponding distributions.
+The following commands have to be executed in the command line of your corresponding distribution.
 Just copy&paste to the terminal.
-To perform commands you should have root privileges
+Note, to execute these commands you need root privileges.

 * **Ubuntu**, **Debian** and their derivatives::